 In Nevada, a grand jury is a special proceeding convened at the outset of a criminal case to decide whether the state has enough evidence to prosecute (indict) a suspect for a particular crime or crimes.

-Most state law criminal cases do not involve grand jury indictments.
+Most Nevada criminal cases do not involve grand jury indictments.
 Prosecutors themselves generally make the decision as to whether they have probable cause to initiate criminal charges.
-But for very serious or high profile felony allegations, the district attorney may prefer to let a jury of peers determine if suspects should face charges.
+However, for very serious or high-profile felony allegations, the district attorney may prefer to let a jury of peers determine if suspects should face charges.

 What is the difference between a grand jury and a trial jury?